eurostat/hicp/cran-comments.md

 ## Resubmission
-This is a resubmission.
+This is a submission of an updated package version.
 In this version I have:

+* Updated the output of two functions
-* Updated the description in the DESCRIPTION file.
+* Updated references to the new HICP Methodological Manual
-* Replaced `\dontrun` with `\donttest` in the examples.
+* Cleaned code for easier reference to other package functions

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)